aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week05/index.md

 - [The Poet Engineer](https://www.instagram.com/the.poet.engineer/)
 - [Bonnie Pham](https://www.instagram.com/bonnie2.0.0/)

+---

 ## Homework

+### Watch

 Continue the video lectures by Jelle van Dijk

 - [Embodied Interaction - Lecture #03, Part 1](https://www.youtube.com/watch?v=DkRbHlbOff8)
 - [Embodied Interaction - Lecture #03, Part 2](https://www.youtube.com/watch?v=JdMnwRlKoRU)

+### Experiment

+Experiment with gestural interactions using MediaPipe or some other tool of your choice.
+Create a **simple** interactive sketch that does the following:

+- It should use some form of tracking with live video (hands, face, body, object tracking, classification etc.)
+- Use the data to control **one output** graphics, video, animation, sound, lights, mechanical movement etc.
+- Record a short video of it and submit to MyCourses
+- Try to do something that is not just one-to-one mapping of your movements to the movements of a virtual avatar.
+Think about interactions and different types of controls or conversions from input to output.
+- **Keep it simple, no need to do anything beyond one type of interaction.** This is not yet your final project.

+I recommend experimenting with TouchDesigner and MediaPipe, but you are free to use some other tools as well, such as:

+- p5.js with ml5.js
+- Unity (there is also a [MediaPipe plugin for Unity](https://github.com/homuler/MediaPipeUnityPlugin))
+- Unreal Engine (for example with Live Link)
+- Kinect camera
+- ZED camera

+**Deadline: Tuesday, February 25, 23:59**